Checkout 3.0

 Customer Token

-When a customer selects “remember me” checkbox during the checkout, a token is issued, later used to identify the user and prefill their data automatically in a subsequent checkout.
+When a customer selects "remember me" checkbox during the checkout, a token is issued and later used to identify the user and prefill their data automatically in a subsequent checkout.

 For convenience, the flow is handled for you, but in some cases, you may want to handle the token yourself to override the default behavior.

-By default, the token is stored within the browser between checkouts, which works well most of the times.
-However, there are cases where this is not desirable: for example, a user signs out from your platform to let a different person make a purchase on the same computer, but the token issued for the first user is still in the browser, which results in mismatched data being prefilled for the second one.
+By default, the token is stored within the browser between checkouts, which works well most of the time.
+However, there are cases where this is not desirable.
+For example, when a user signs out from your platform to let a different person make a purchase on the same computer, but the token issued for the first user is still in the browser, which results in mismatched data being prefilled for the second one.

 <script>